ZhouYuxuanYX/MultiMax/README.md

 # MultiMax
-This is the official implementation of our ICML 2024 paper "MultiMax: Sparse and Multi-Modal Attention Learning""
+This is the official implementation of our ICML 2024 paper "MultiMax: Sparse and Multi-Modal Attention Learning".

 ## Illustration of improved multi-modality and sparsity for 3-dimensional inputs
 <p align="center">